Existenz: Plot

-In the near-future, virtual reality games are played on biotechnological "game pods" that attach to people's "bio-ports", connectors surgically inserted into players' spines.
+In the near future, virtual reality games are played on biotechnological "game pods" that attach to people's "bio-ports", connectors surgically inserted into players' spines.
 Two game companies, Antenna Research and Cortical Systematics, compete against each other.
 In addition, a group of fanatics called Realists fight both companies, decrying the "deforming" of reality by virtual reality games.

 World-renowned game designer Allegra Geller demonstrates Antenna Research's latest virtual reality game, eXistenZ, to a focus group.
-The demonstration is disrupted by Noel Dichter, a Realist who shoots Allegra with an organic pistol he smuggled past security.
+The demonstration is disrupted by Noel Dichter, a Realist who shoots Geller with an organic pistol he smuggled past security.
 As Dichter is gunned down, security guard and publicist Ted Pikul escorts Geller to safety.

 Geller discovers that her pod, which contains the only copy of eXistenZ, may have been damaged.
 Pikul reluctantly agrees to have a bio-port installed in his spine so they can jointly test the game's integrity.
-Allegra takes him to a gas station run by black-marketeer Gas, who deliberately installs a faulty bio-port into Pikul's spine.
+Geller takes him to a gas station run by black-marketeer Gas, who deliberately installs a faulty bio-port into Pikul's spine.
 He reveals his intention to kill Geller for the bounty on her head, but Pikul kills him.
 The two hide at a former ski lodge used by Geller's mentor Kiri Vinokur, who repairs the damaged pod and gives Pikul a new bio-port.

 Testing the game, Geller and Pikul meet D'Arcy Nader, who provides them with new "micro pods," enabling them to enter a deeper layer of virtual reality.
 There they assume new identities as workers Larry Ashen and Barb Bricken in a game pod factory.
 Another worker in the factory, Yevgeny Nourish, claims to be their Realist contact.
 At a Chinese restaurant near the factory, Nourish instructs that they order "the special" for lunch.
 Pikul eats the unappetizing special, and constructs a pistol from the inedible parts.
 He impulsively threatens Geller, then shoots the Chinese waiter.
 When the pair return to the game store, Hugo Carlaw informs them that Nourish is actually a double agent for Cortical Systematics, and the waiter which Pikul murdered was the actual contact.